Assignment 7: System Monitor with Interrupts

 ps2 clock

-Your handler function will be called 11 times, once for each falling clock edge, and each time it is called, it reads a single bit from data GPIO.
-Because each call to the handler has its own stack frame, you won't be able to use a stack local variable to store the accumulated scancode from call to call.
-Instead you will use the ps2_device_t struct.
-Remember that the ps2_device_t * is passed as the aux_data argument to the handler function.
-You can additional fields to the ps2_device_t to store whatever information is needed to track the device state between calls to the handler function.
+Your handler function will be called 11 times, once for each falling clock edge.
+Each invocation of the handler reads a single bit from the data gpio.
+Because each invocation has its own stack frame, you cannot use a stack local variable to store the accumulated scancode from call to call.
+Instead you will add that data to the ps2_device_t struct.
+Pass the pointer to the device struct as the aux_data argument.
+You can add fields to the ps2_device_t struct to store whatever information you need to track the device state between calls to the handler function.

-Your assign5 version of ps2_read gathered the 8 data bits into a scancode along with verifying the validity of the start, parity and stop bits.
-You now need to rework that code to fit within your handler function which reads a single bit at a time.
+Your assign5 version of ps2_read handled the entire scancode in one function call, using a loop for the 8 data bits and verifying the validity of the start, parity and stop bits.
+You now need to rework that code to operate in context of your handler function which reads a single bit at a time.
+It takes 11 separate calls to the handler to assemble one scancode.
 If the handler detects a bit in error, discard any partial scancode and re-start on new start bit as you did previously.
+Hint: Reviewing the finite state machine you sketched for the assign 6 style reflection may be helpful in working out the code logic.

 Once your handler function can gather a scancode, you're ready to enqueue those scancodes for mainline code to retrieve.

 Tip: polling versus interrupt Our reference version of the ps2 module supports both reading in polling mode and reading by interrupts; the mode is configurable via an internal switch.
-Your ps2 module does not support this.
-Rather than a switchable mode, you will have two distinct ps2 modules: the original assign5/ps2.c that reads via polling and the improved assign7/ps2.c that reads by interrupt.
-(You will not use assign5 version going forward; but the file is preserved in your assign5 directory for review/compare if needed).
+Your ps2 module does not support a switchable version.
+Instead, you will have two distinct ps2 modules: the original assign5/ps2.c that reads via polling and the reworked assign7/ps2.c that reads by interrupt.
+(You will not use assign5 version going forward; but the file is preserved in your assign5 directory if you want to review it.)

 3) Use ring buffer